roman-gardens/gre/content/province/italia/ostia/house_with_peristyle.md

 ### Photos

-{{< figure src="../images/ostia_fig.jpg" alt="Photo of the courtyard and the House with Peristyle, reconstruction after the 1938 excavations" title="Fig. 2: The courtyard and the House with Peristyle, reconstruction after the 1938 excavations (SBAO, Photo Archive)." >}} <!--missing illustration-->
+{{< figure src="../images/ostia_fig.jpg" alt="Photo of the courtyard and the House with Peristyle, reconstruction after the 1938 excavations" title="Fig. 2: The courtyard and the House with Peristyle, reconstruction after the 1938 excavations (PA-OAnt, Photo Archive)." >}} <!--missing illustration-->

 ### Dates

-unspecified
+erected 20-40 CE \
+destroyed 160-200 CE

 #### Excavation Date

-unspecified
+winter of 1938-1939

 ### Bibliography